-The Home Office has quietly announced plans to spend up to £25 million on upgrading the technology which controls the UK border.
+The Home Office has announced plans to pay £25 million to a vendor capable of leading its transformation of the UK border.

-It has published a tender seeking to procure "software integration consultancy services" capable of spearheading "the delivery of major technology programmes" designed to upgrade systems that control the flow of people and services into Britain.
+It has published a tender seeking to procure "Transition and Transformation Leadership" services to a firm that will be responsible for spearheading "the delivery of major technology programmes" designed to upgrade systems that control the flow of people and services into Britain.

-The tender commits the Home Office to delivering three "major technology programmes" which were launched well before the Labour government took power in July 2024: the Immigration Platform Technology (IPT), Future Borders and Immigration System (FBIS) and the New Plan for Immigration (NPI).
+The tender relates to three "major technology programmes" which were launched well before the Labour government took power in July 2024: the Immigration Platform Technology (IPT), Future Borders and Immigration System (FBIS) and the New Plan for Immigration (NPI).

 These projects are categorised under the Migration and Borders Technology Portfolio (MBTP), which is run in "a product-centric way" and "encompasses all technology delivery and support" for migration, asylum, and border control.

-Continuing the blizzard of acronyms, these "products" are organised across "product families" which includes Crossing the Border (CtB) - the "steady state services and products which controls the flow of people and services across the borders".
+All "products" relating to the borders are organised across "families" which includes Crossing the Border (CtB) - the "steady state services and products which controls the flow of people and services across the borders".

 "This is done principally via the Primary Control Points, mediated by a Border Force officer, or via an e-gate indirectly supervised by an officer," the Home Office wrote.
 "Information from ports is processed by a central collection of systems, hosted in the cloud and on premise.
 These systems are built on top of a number of infrastructure platforms, leveraging a hybrid cloud model."